ebrewe/cpgd-2016/notes.md

 added a 'using weapon' variable that locks the player rotation.
 No swinging in a million directions, kids!
 I'll have to put variables in for the swing limits.

 should put in rotation lerping rather than instant turn.

+added rudimentary left-click only for attacking.
+Not a fan of the way phaser distinguishes mouse buttons.